evertvandew/admingen/docs/xml_template_language.md

 If a template contains a single Template Slot, the body given to an instance of the Template is inserted into that slot.
 If a template has multiple slots, each slot is given a different name.
-The parts can be separated by wrapping them in a `<TemplateSlot_<name> >` tag.
+The parts can be separated by wrapping them in a `<TemplateSlot name="<name>">` tag.
 Such a definition is scoped, and stays relevant until overwritten.
 This means that slots can also be given default values.

 If any part of the body that is not wrapped in a `<TemplateSlot_<name> >` tag is inserted into the last TemplateSlot